Jovita08/mdp-representation/README.md

 ## PROBLEM STATEMENT:

 ### Problem Description :
 Plants are important due to its various beneficial factors.
 So it is necessary to take care of them.
-With reinforcement learning we can train a agent to ensure the growth of a saplings.
+With reinforcement learning we can train a agent to ensure the growth of a saplings.</br>
 ![image](https://github.com/Jovita08/mdp-representation/assets/94174503/7dedc3d6-eeab-4985-b2f1-12256e9274b7)

 ### State Space :